 The rust needs to be completely removed from the steel before the concrete cover is re-established.

 Done well and with all the rusted reinforcing steel exposed, treated and recovered there should be no more corrosion from this area.
 It does not mean that corrosion is stopped anywhere else.
 This maybe happening, but has not yet broken through.
-By coating the pool with Epotec any such corrosion maybe reduced in its rate of activity.
+By coating the pool with Fluoropolymers any such corrosion maybe reduced in its rate of activity.

-If you have a salt water pool, it’s important that this salty pool water is kept separate from the steel and using an impervious long lasting coating like Epotec will greatly assist in this matter.
+If you have a salt water pool, it’s important that this salty pool water is kept separate from the steel, and using an impervious long-lasting coating will greatly assist in this matter.